 What are grow lights?
 The easy answer is that grow lights act as sunlight substitutes for growing plants indoors.
-There many types of grow lights and using grow lights on plants can be very simple or extremely complicated.
+There are many types of grow lights and using grow lights on plants can be very simple or extremely complicated.
 Read on for basic information to get you started.

 Types of Grow Lights

-LED Grow Lights – This new technology offers many benefits to indoor growers and greenhouse owners because they are compact, low-heat, lightweight and easy to mount.
+LED Grow Lights – This new technology offers many benefits to indoor growers and greenhouse owners because they are compact, low-heat, lightweight, and easy to mount.
 LED lights may appear dim to human eyes because the bulbs don’t provide a lot of yellow-green light, but they offer plenty of red and blue light that maximizes plant growth.

 Incandescent Lights – Old-fashioned incandescent lights are hot and can’t be placed too close to tender plants.
 However, some gardeners use incandescent lights, which provide light only on the red end of the spectrum, to supplement standard fluorescent tubes that provide mostly blue light.
 However, most indoor growers are opting for newer technology LED or fluorescent lights, which are easier to use and more energy efficient.